-Born: March 13, 1921 | Died: May 25, 1955
+Born: February 13, 1921 | Died: May 25, 1955

 Wardell Gray was one of the truly great, yet by now almost obscure, bebop tenor saxophonists.
 With a smooth mellow and consistent tone, he created a tenor style that veered from swing to bebop, a style that was elegant, sure-footed, mature and distinctive.
 His premature death under mysterious circumstances in 1955, robbed the jazz world of another unique player, and cast him into distant recollection, though his talent deserves greater recognition.

 Born in Oklahoma City, Gray grew up in Detroit, playing locally as a teenager.
 He was a member of the Earl Hines big band during 1943-1945 before moving to Los Angeles in 1945.
 This was a big break, as the Hines orchestra was not only nationally-known, but it had also acted recently as a nursery for some of the emerging bebop musicians, including Dizzy Gillespie and Charlie Parker.
 Although most of these had left by the time Wardell joined, playing with the Hines band was still a marvelously lively and stimulating experience for the young Wardell.
 He spent around three years with Hines, and matured rapidly during this time, becoming a featured soloist and demonstrating a relaxed, fluent stylist very much in the Lester Young mold....